Nabtesco (OTCMKTS:NCTKF) Hits New 12-Month High at $46.00

 Nabtesco Co.
-(OTCMKTS:NCTKF)’s share price reached a new 52-week high during trading on Monday .
-The company traded as high as $46.00 and last traded at $46.00, with a volume of 0 shares.
+(OTCMKTS:NCTKF) reached a new 52-week high during trading on Monday .
+The stock traded as high as $46.00 and last traded at $46.00, with a volume of 0 shares traded.
 The stock had previously closed at $46.00.

-Separately, Zacks Investment Research upgraded Nabtesco from a “hold” rating to a “buy” rating and set a $40.00 target price for the company in a research note on Wednesday, November 25th.
+Separately, Zacks Investment Research upgraded shares of Nabtesco from a “hold” rating to a “buy” rating and set a $40.00 target price for the company in a research report on Wednesday, November 25th.

 Nabtesco Corporation manufactures and sells equipment in the industrial, daily life, and environmental fields in Japan and internationally.
 It operates through Component Solutions, Transport Solutions, Accessibility Solutions, and Manufacturing Solutions segments.
 The company offers precision reduction gears for industrial robots' joints; hydraulic equipment, such as traveling unit for crawlers, control valve for mini excavators, and swing unit for hydraulic excavators; railroad vehicle equipment, such as railroad vehicle brake systems, door operating units, test equipment, brake shoes, seat turning equipment, and snow removal devices; and aircraft equipment comprising flight control actuation systems and high voltage electric power distribution units.